draconix6/Julti-MoveResizePlugin/README.md

 After creating your script, go to Julti Options > Hotkeys.
 Any hotkeyable scripts will be available at the bottom here.

+An example script to resize the game for more accurate eye measurements:

+`Tall Window;1;resize 1920 3500`

 An example script to resize the game for pixel perfect (boat eye) measurements:

 `Pixel Perfect;1;resize 1920 16384`